cegeka-everesst/camis-api/README.md

 * **syncTimeSheets :**

 ### Connection parameters
-* `--baseUrl` : the base url towards the Camis REST API
+* `--baseUrl` : the base url towards the Camis REST API.
+Ends with a /
 * `--clientId` : the clientId, provided to you by the Camis Horizon administrator
 * `--clientSecret` : the clientSecret, provided to you by the Camis Horizon administrator